junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 {{IEEE754-2019}}.

 A "gradient" is a vector of floating point numbers.
 Each coordinate of this vector is called an "entry".
-The "L2-norm", or simply "norm", of a gradient is the square root of the sum of the squares of its entries.
+The "L2 norm", or simply "norm", of a gradient is the square root of the sum of the squares of its entries.

-The "dot product" of two vectors is to compute the sum of elementwise multiplications of the two vectors.
+The "dot product" of two vectors is to compute the sum of element-wise multiplications of the two vectors.

 The user-specified parameters to initialize PINE are defined in